zhengtaoxiao/docker_ucsc_genome_browser/README.md

 ###how to using mysqlworkbench to add my tracks to browser
 1.change the grp table in hg38/mm10 database
-2.add tracks into trackDb table,for example:
+2.add tracks into trackDb table, for example:

 bigDataUrl /gbdb/userData/mydata/*_norm.bw
 longLabel my cuttag data